kryptoish/nanopulseOS/README.md

 ---

 ### **Objective**
-**NanoPulse OS** is a lightweight, portable, live operating system that runs directly from a USB stick.
+**NanoPulse OS** is a lightweight, portable, live operating system that runs directly from a USB stick (x86-32 i686).
 It is designed for creative users, offering tools for generative art, simple retro games, an experimental IDE with a custom esoteric programming language (soon), and fun easter eggs.
 NanoPulse OS is all about providing a minimal, fun, and interactive environment for exploration and creation.
 It leaves absolutely no trace on your computer after shutdown.

 ---